Art 355: Materials in Context for Interdisciplinary Practice: SOFT SCULPTURE

-- Gain experience with a variety of sculptural materials.
+- Gain experience with a variety of fiber/textile materials.

-- Broaden your skill set with different techniques of construction.
+- Broaden your skill set with different fiber/textile techniques of construction.

-- Broaden your understanding of how materials function in various forms and contexts.
+- Broaden your understanding of how objects function in various forms (handheld, wearable and spatial) and contexts.

 - Develop fluency with creating interactions between context, material and meaning.

 - Gain familiarity with relevant cultural concepts and histories, and with relevant contemporary art ideas and practitioners.

 - Develop projects for your portfolio.